AMSC-24-25/02-swarm-02-swarm/DifferentialEvolution.md

 #  Differential Evolution Heuristic
+Differential Evolution (DE) is a population-based optimization algorithm designed for solving nonlinear and non-differentiable continuous functions.
+Inspired by evolutionary strategies, DE maintains a population of candidate solutions that evolves over generations using biologically inspired operations: mutation, crossover, and selection.

+At each iteration, for every candidate vector xixi​, the algorithm creates a mutant vector by adding the weighted difference of two other randomly selected population vectors to a third one.
+This mutant is then combined with the original candidate through crossover to form a trial vector.
+Finally, selection chooses between the trial and the original candidate based on which has the better fitness (i.e., lower objective value).
+This process iteratively refines the population, driving it toward the global minimum.

+DE is valued for its simplicity, parallelizability, and strong performance on a wide range of black-box optimization problems, especially in high-dimensional or rugged search landscapes.
 ## Multithreading version (OMP)
 ### Main
 > ⚙️ **Executable Overview** – This section explains how to run the main OpenMP Differential Evolution implementation.